winniec228/Business-Analytics-Nanodegree-Project/README.md

 Learn how to use statistics and visuals to find and communicate insights.
 Develop Excel skills to manipulate, analyze, and visualize data in a spreadsheet.
 Build Excel models to analyze possible business outcomes.

 #### * Intro Project: [Interpret a Data Visualization](https://github.com/winniec228/Business-Analytics-Nanodegree-Project/blob/master/Interpret%20a%20Data%20Visualization/Project_Madrid%20in%20Detail.pdf)
-In this project, I explored an interactive data dashboard to uncover insights.
+In this project, I explored an interactive data dashboard about Madrid to uncover insights.
 Then I wrote a short report explaining each insight, and how I found the information to reach my conclusion from the dashboard.

 #### * Project 1: [Analyze Survey Data](https://github.com/winniec228/Business-Analytics-Nanodegree-Project/blob/master/Interpret%20a%20Data%20Visualization/Analyze%20Udacity%20Survey%20Data.pdf)
 In this project, I explored marketing suvery data from Udacity.
 Started with manipulating data with sort and filter, I summarized data with aggregation and conditional funtions.
 Then I built data visualizations for quantitative and categorical data with scatterplot, pie chart and histograms.